v0lta/PyTorch-Wavelet-Toolbox/examples/deepfake_analysis/README.md

 ![packet comparison](packet_comparison.png)

-The plot above shows the mean packet plots of 70k fake and real images each.
+The plot above shows log-scaled mean absolute packet plots of 70k fake and real images each.
 The fakes tend to have more energy in high-frequency bands.

 ![packet plot](mean_packet_plot.png)